gustavla/dcpu16-gui/README.md

 This will install a variety of binaries that all start with `dcpu16`, so try typing that in and hit tab.

+## Devices

+Implemented devices:

+* Monitor (LEM1802)
+* Generic keyboard
+* Floppy drive (M35FD)

+They are attached with device indices 0 (monitor), 1 (keyboard), and 2 (floppy).
+The floppy drive is empty at start, but you have an all-zero floppy disk that can be inserted/ejected by hitting F1.

 ## Example

 Prints "Hello world!" in green to the screen: